Lithium-ion battery: Electrochemistry

-The reactants in the electrochemical reactions in a lithium-ion cell are materials of anode and cathode, both of which are compounds containing lithium atoms.
-During discharge, an oxidation half-reaction at the anode produces positively charged lithium ions and negatively charged electrons.
+The reactants in the electrochemical reactions in a lithium-ion cell are the materials of the electrodes, both of which are compounds containing lithium atoms.
+Although many thousands of different materials have been investigated for use in lithium-ion batteries, only a very small number are commercially usable.
+All commercial Li-ion cells use intercalation compounds as active materials.
+The negative electrode is usually graphite, although silicon is often mixed in to increase the capacity.
+The electrolyte is usually lithium hexafluorophosphate, dissolved in a mixture of organic carbonates.
+A number of different materials are used for the positive electrode, such as LiCoO2, LiFePO4, and lithium nickel manganese cobalt oxides.

+During cell discharge the negative electrode is the anode and the positive electrode the cathode: electrons flow from the anode to the cathode through the external circuit.
+An oxidation half-reaction at the anode produces positively charged lithium ions and negatively charged electrons.
 The oxidation half-reaction may also produce uncharged material that remains at the anode.
-Lithium ions move through the electrolyte, electrons move through the external circuit, and then they recombine at the cathode (together with the cathode material) in a reduction half-reaction.
-The electrolyte and external circuit provide conductive media for lithium ions and electrons, respectively, but do not partake in the electrochemical reaction.
-During discharge, electrons flow from the negative electrode (anode) towards the positive electrode (cathode) through the external circuit.
+Lithium ions move through the electrolyte; electrons move through the external circuit toward the cathode where they recombine with the cathode material in a reduction half-reaction.
+The electrolyte provides a conductive medium for lithium ions but does not partake in the electrochemical reaction.
 The reactions during discharge lower the chemical potential of the cell, so discharging transfers energy from the cell to wherever the electric current dissipates its energy, mostly in the external circuit.

 During charging these reactions and transports go in the opposite direction: electrons move from the positive electrode to the negative electrode through the external circuit.
-To charge the cell the external circuit has to provide electric energy.
-This energy is then stored as chemical energy in the cell (with some loss, e. g. due to coulombic efficiency lower than 1).
+To charge the cell the external circuit has to provide electrical energy.
+This energy is then stored as chemical energy in the cell (with some loss, e. g., due to coulombic efficiency lower than 1).

 Both electrodes allow lithium ions to move in and out of their structures with a process called insertion (intercalation) or extraction (deintercalation), respectively.

 As the lithium ions "rock" back and forth between the two electrodes, these batteries are also known as "rocking-chair batteries" or "swing batteries" (a term given by some European industries).

-The following equations exemplify the chemistry.
+The following equations exemplify the chemistry (left to right: discharging, right to left: charging).